All Episodes

 Whether they really have this consciousness or not is a much harder question, which we can talk a little bit about it, although I'm not an expert on that.

-No, but it's very interesting.
+No, but it's really interesting.

-A couple of years ago, when in Japan and then around the world, the Tamagotchi, you know, this very primitive, simple device where you had to raise, you know, some virtual creature, just a display on a black and white thing, and people got very attached to it.
+A couple of years ago, when in Japan and then around the world, the Tamagotchi, you know, this very primitive, simple device where you had to raise, you know, some virtual creature, just a display on a black and white thing.

-So, I think the same will happen to a much larger degree if you have these intelligent machines.
+So I think the same will happen to a much larger degree if you have these intelligent machines.

 Okay, but I guess your question was about are they really sentient?